DandelionSprout/adfilt/.github/README.md

 ———————————————————————————

 Note for UXP browser users: Due to the Pale Moon community being protective of consistent abusive hate speech and grave insults, I will no longer use Pale Moon, Basilisk or Borealis to test any entries or for anything else.
-PC browser entries that can't be reproduced in Chrome, Firefox, Vivaldi or Tor Browser, will be delegated to [uAssets](https://github.com/uBlockOrigin/uAssets/blob/master/filters/legacy.txt) instead.
+PC browser entries that can't be reproduced in Firefox, Vivaldi or Tor Browser, will be delegated to [uAssets](https://github.com/uBlockOrigin/uAssets/blob/master/filters/legacy.txt) instead.

 ———————————————————————————